 While the average ACT score can be a good benchmark to help you see where you stand compared to other students, especially in your state, it shouldn’t be your goal.

 Set a realistic but ambitious goal for yourself.
 For some, that might be the state or national average ACT score.
-For others it might be higher.
+Others might have higher goals.
 If your ACT score is too low to receive any merit-based aid at your dream school, add a few more schools to your list!

 Remember that you are your own biggest competition.
 Your goal should be to work your hardest to get your best score.
 That means preparing well, taking practice tests, and taking the ACT multiple times.
 Don’t compare yourself to your classmates or siblings.